thegreenwebfoundation/greenspeed/README.md

 You fork the repo, update the site to check, and then switch on github actions:

-Every day, a github action:
+Every day, a github action will

-- will check the site you've named with sitespeed (this also runs lighthouse against a site, collecting the data it exposes too)
+- check the site you've named with sitespeed (this also runs lighthouse against a site, collecting the data it exposes too)
-- make a report available for you to download and view in a browser, giving loads of tailoered metrics, advice tailored to your site.
+- make a report available for you to download and view in a browser, giving loads of tailored metrics, and advice to fit your site.
-- store the report data into git, in a seperate branch, so you can make comparisons in future, using tools [like Sitespeed's Compare ](https://compare.sitespeed.io/)
+- store the report data into git, in a seperate branch, so you can make comparisons in future, using tools [like Sitespeed's Compare](https://compare.sitespeed.io/)

 ### Why Greenspeed exists